 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-A recent issue of Time Magazine contained an interview with Richard Dawkins, a biologist and popular author well-known for his vehemently atheistic opinions.
+Time Magazine once printed an interview with Richard Dawkins, a biologist and popular author well-known for his vehemently atheistic opinions.
 As part of the interview, a reader asked, "Given how little we know about the universe, how can we possibly be sure there is no God?"

 Dawkins claims that reliable truth must be based on evidence.
 He has no use for religious faith, which he calls "blind trust in the absence of evidence."
 Yet his answer to the Time Magazine reader is not at all based on evidence.
 He says that it's "highly unlikely" that science will "home in on" the God of the ancient Scriptures.
 Where's the evidence for such a statement?
 What facts is it based on?
 How does he know this?